Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 ### Singularity

 - Rebuild the Docker container as [Singularity container](https://sylabs.io/guides/master/user-guide/).
 Create a new merge request for this in the GitLab repository ["Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering/exercise-containers).
 Please choose the `Singularity` label when creating the merge request.
-    - Please only add the Singularity recipe to the merge request, but not the container file.
+    - Please only add the Singularity recipe to the merge request, and not the container file.